serbrious/neuro-sdk-cpp/README.md

     public:
         NeuroSDK(const std::string &gameName);
         ~NeuroSDK();
-        // Send the initial connection to the server (this also calls gameinit()) + start receive loop bool connect(const std::string &server);
+        bool connect(const std::string &server);

-        // Unregister all of our actions and close the connection + stop our receive loop void disconnect();
+        void disconnect();

-        // Send a new game to the server bool gameinit();
+        bool gameinit();

-        // Register an action with Neuro
         bool registerAction(Action *action);

-        // Unregister an action from Neuro
         void unregisterAction(std::string actionName);

-        // remove an array of action strings void unregisterActions( std::vector< std::string > actions );
+        void unregisterActions( std::vector< std::string > actions );

-        // Remove all actions from the server + unregister them locally void unregisterAllActions();

-        // Send some context concerning whats happening
+        void unregisterAllActions();
-        // slient if set will allow Neuro to respond to the message otherwise it's slient bool sendContext(std::string contextMessage, bool slient=true);
+        bool sendContext(std::string contextMessage, bool slient=true);

-        // Force a decsion from Neuro based on the list of registered actions
-        // gamestate is what is currently happening, e.g. "the game is still under way"
-        // whatToDo is what we want Neuro to do, e.g. "Its your turn, please make a move" bool forceAction( std::string gameState, std::string whatToDo, std::vector<std::string> listOfActions );
+        bool forceAction( std::string gameState, std::string whatToDo, std::vector<std::string> listOfActions );
     }
 }